dotnet/docs/docs/framework/network-programming/how-to-send-data-using-the-webrequest-class.md

 ## To send data to a host server

-1. Create a <xref:System.Net.WebRequest> instance by calling <xref:System.Net.WebRequest.Create%2A> with the URI of a resource, such as a script or ASP.NET page, that accepts data.
+1. Create a <xref:System.Net.WebRequest> instance by calling <xref:System.Net.WebRequest.Create%2A?displayProperty=nameWithType> with the URI of a resource, such as a script or ASP.NET page, that accepts data.
+For example:

     ```csharp
     WebRequest request = WebRequest.Create("http://www.contoso.com/");